 2. Prepare the Main Ingredients

-Aside from the pasta, these are the salad’s major components.
-Cooked and raw vegetables, meat, poultry, seafood, beans and cheeses would all fall into this group.
+Cooked and raw vegetables, meat, poultry, seafood, beans, and cheeses all fall into this group.

 Good candidates for par-steaming or par-boiling are:

-- Broccoli or cauliflower florets, cut into bite-size pieces
+- Broccoli or cauliflower florets

-- Snow peas or sugar snap peas, strings removed
+- Snow peas or sugar snap peas

 Grilled Vegetables